d0u9/Linux-Device-Driver/00_preface/01_development_with_qemu.md

 The drawback of lacking flexibility introduces low production efficiency.
 An alternative to [VirtualBox] is [QEMU], a generic and open source machine emulator and virtualizer which is widely used in production environment.
-It is powerful as [VritualBox] but more lightweight and convenient, since users are granted the ability to develop their own virtual hardwares easy and fast.
+It is powerful as [VirtualBox] but more lightweight and convenient, since users are granted the ability to develop their own virtual hardware easy and fast.

 The most attractive feature QEMU provided is the command line option `-kernel`.
 This option permits it users to feed a given Linux kernel without installing it in the disk image.
-In other words, developer need not to install a full Linux distribution, only the Kerenl image and initial ram disk are necessary to boot the whole system, fast and convenient.
+In other words, developer need not to install a full Linux distribution, only the Kernel image and initial ram disk are necessary to boot the whole system, fast and convenient.

 # Install QEMU

-Install [QEMU] is simple, its official website details all the procedures to install a fresh [QEMU] on your host.
+Installing [QEMU] is simple, its official website details all the procedures to install a fresh [QEMU] on your host.
 On most Linux distributions, the package manager, e.g. apt or rpm, is a good friend to install necessary software.
 However, some cutting edge versions or a custom version of software must be installed via manually compiling from source.

-For the examples presented in this repo, some special virtual hardwares re prerequisite.
-In the chapter of I/O operations and the chapter of interrupt, virtual hardwares are essential to response the requests from driver and give feedbacks.
-For the purpose of functioning all pieces of code in this repo, compiling [QEMU] from source is necessary.
+For the examples presented in this repo, some special virtual hardware is prerequisite.
+In the chapter of I/O operations and the chapter on interrupts, virtual hardware are essential to respond to the requests from the driver and receive feedback.
+For the purpose of using all pieces of code in this repo, compiling [QEMU] from source is necessary.

 ## Download and patch QEMU